ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
-- [ ] update icons across game to use new hosted version of font-awesome

 - [ ] add special sword only purchasable from shop
 - [ ] spend gold for healing
 - [ ] spend gold on items (fixed list)